pvh/data-types/content/99-missing-types.md

 ---

-# Password

-A password type could implement best practices.

----

 # Currency

-Why?
-Money is not a good type.
+`money` is not a good type, and we can do better.
-Add support for multiple currencies.

 ````sql